Get Tech Tips

-To start with I’m going to cut straight to the part that most of you want to know.
-This is based on calculations I have done personally based on typical Mastercool DOT tanks but feel free to come to your own conclusions based on your own calculations.
+To start, I'm going to cut straight to the part that most of you want to know.
+This information is based on calculations I have done personally based on typical Mastercool DOT tanks, but feel free to come to your own conclusions based on your own calculations.
 I prefer to stay on the safe side.

 30 lb recovery tank – Fill with no more than 17lbs of R410a or 21 lbs of R22 – total tank weight will be about 35lbs for R410a and 39lbs for R22

 50 lb recovery tank – Fill with no more than 32lbs of R410a or 39 lbs of R22 – total tank weight will be about 60lbs for R410a and 67lbs for R22

 Now, for the details:

 First, you should look for the tare weight of the tank.
 It will be stamped on the top rim of the tank or handle with TW and then the weight, as shown on a common propane tank in the picture below.

 Tare weight is simply the empty weight of the tank and must be factored in for whenever you are weighing the total weight of the tank.